Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 * Unknown Barcodes: Barcodes that are unknown to Grocy and could not be looked up
 * Processed Barcodes: A history of all barcodes that were processed by Barcode Buddy

-If you have entered a barcode that is linked to a Grocy product with the tare feature enabled, a fourth section will popup named "Actions required", where you can enter the weight for the product.
+If you have entered a barcode that is linked to a Grocy product with the tare feature enabled, a fourth section will pop-up named "Actions required", where you can enter the weight for the product.

 Special Barcodes
 ----------------